yashagw/cranedb/README.md

 - **Expression and Predicate Evaluation**: Support for field references, constant values, and WHERE clause filtering with all comparison operators (=, !=, >, <, >=, <=) and AND/OR conditions
 - **Sorting**: ORDER BY clause support using external merge sort for sorting query results by one or more fields
 - **Grouping**: GROUP BY clause support for grouping records by specified fields
-- **Aggregation Functions**: Support for MAX, MIN, COUNT, and SUM aggregation functions in GROUP BY queries
+- **Aggregation Functions**: Support for MAX, MIN, COUNT, SUM, and DISTINCT aggregation functions in GROUP BY queries
 - **Update Operations**: Execution of INSERT, UPDATE, and DELETE statements with predicate support and automatic index maintenance
 - **Materialization**: Temporary table materialization for query optimization, especially beneficial for nested loop joins
 - **B-tree Indexes**: Efficient B-tree index implementation for fast lookups and range queries
 - **EXPLAIN**: Query plan visualization to understand execution strategies

+### Reliability and Testing
+- **Failpoints**: Injectable failpoints for simulating system crashes at specific points to verify recovery correctness
+- **End-to-End Recovery Tests**: Automated tests that simulate random crashes and verify durability and consistency

 ## SQL Reference